What is an Abandoned Vehicle?

 If you believe a vehicle has been abandoned please report it to us and we will investigate as soon as possible with a view to getting it removed.
 The Council must be satisfied that a vehicle is abandoned before it can be dealt with.
 Normally you can tell if a vehicle has been abandoned by looking for the following signs;

-This can be done by completing a Report an Abandoned Vehicle form or contacting the Council on 0300 303 7800.
+This can be done by completing a Report Anti-Social Behaviour form or contacting the Council on 0300 303 7800.

 Anonymous reports are not normally investigated.